The Ultimate Guide to Credit Cards

 If you need to negotiate a higher limit with a customer rep, discuss why you earned it rather than why you need it.
 Point out things like a higher salary, lower fixed costs, a second job, and your history of on-time payments.

-Visa is simply a payments network.
-It works with outside banks and credit unions that issue their own credit card products that operate on the Visa network.
+Visa is simply a payment network.
+It works with outside banks and credit unions that issue their own Visa-branded credit card products.

 Comparing Discover to Visa reveals that they both are both widely accepted in the United States and abroad.
 They also charge similar processing fees.
-Discover stands out because of its first-year Cashback Match and its low costs.
+Discover stands out for its first-year Cashback Match and low fees.

-Of course, many different cards bear the Visa logo and thereby offer much greater variety than the eight available Discover cards.
-But not all Visa cards have the standard perks of a Discover card, such as no annual or foreign transaction fee.
+Of course, many different cards bear the Visa logo and thereby offer a much greater variety than the eight available Discover cards.
+But not all Visa cards have the standard perks of a Discover card, such as no annual or foreign transaction fees.

 This is a simple, albeit strict, cap on the number of Discover cards you can own at any one time.
 Chase has its 5/24 Rule, which prevents you from getting a new Chase card when you’ve opened five or more new credit accounts within the past two years.